COVID-19 pandemic in Israel: Third nationwide lockdown

 Preschoolers through grade 4, grades 11–12, and special education, are to continue physical schooling as usual, even in "orange" and "red" cities.
 While the initial government decision called for remote learning for grades 5–10, this decision was revised by the Knesset Education Committee: in "green" and "yellow" cities, grades 5-10 are to continue in-person schooling, while schools in "orange" and "red" cities will switch to remote learning.
+In April 2021, Israel lifted its outdoor and indoor mask mandates, as it was the country with the fastest vaccination campaign worldwide.
+But it reimposed the indoor mask mandate due to an increase in infections.

 During the first week of January 2021, there were over 8,000 new cases daily.
 On 5 January 2021, the government announced a two-week long, complete lockdown, effective midnight Thursday 7 January 2021.
 The tightened restrictions include: